Cadiac/wer-offline-installer/README.md

 This package contains:

 - `wer.exe`, a local fake backend with barely enough functionality to mock the required endpoints and get WER started for the first time.
-- `Reporter.exe.config`, modified WER config to connecto a local backend instead of the real one
+- `Reporter.exe.config`, modified WER config to connect to a local backend instead of the real one
 - `countries`, XML files containing vital country / translation files, normally downloaded from WotC servers on first startup.
 - `ReporterSetup.exe`, original WER installer, not included on the github repository.